 It might give you copy with the wrong tone of voice, or a schedule that doesn’t fit what your executive prefers.
 It may even provide incorrect information that your own research negates.

 Getting good at prompts helps with some of this (and we’ll talk about that in a bit), but AI is still learning and sometimes returns results that must be adjusted.
-AI is only as smart as the user, both in the input and determining the value of the output.
+AI is only as smart as the user, both in the input and in determining the value of the output.

 Because AI is increasingly woven into nearly every app (and more every day), you’re already using AI whether you realize it or not.
 It’s one of the reasons it’s important to know how AI works and how to evaluate the results.